AndroidAnt07/fifa21-data-cleaning-portfolio/README.md

 	select [Release Clause],Replace(Replace(REPLACE(REPLACE(Transformed_Release_Clause, 'â‚¬',''), 'k', ''), 'm', ''), '.','') CleanedReleaseCause
  from PortfolioProject..fifa21

+ __This above function I really enjoyed doing.
+I had to create a case statement while also using the replace function to get rid of different characters that looked like in the different rows that didnt belong.
+Also I used this case statement to get the values to show the proper values of thousands and millions.
+Examples of the data 'â‚¬95K' and 'â‚¬1.2M'.__

 	--Seperating Joined Column into year, month, and day